-But this month we’re getting to know Nina Hoss and practicing German language with her films.
+But this month we’re getting to know Nina Hoss for her remarkable acting.
+Hoss has starring roles in some films that are interesting, intruiging, and great for learning German.
 I’m highlighting three of Hoss’ films: A Girl Called Rosemarie (Das Mädchen Rosemarie), The Elementary Particles (Elementarteilchen), and Jerichow!

 A Girl Called Rosemarie (Das Mädchen Rosemarie)